Chapter 34 : Blur

-I could feel his gaze roaming my face, scrutinizing me for any sign of weakness.
-I held my breath, not daring to make a sound.
-The dark kitchen was quiet for a moment as Potter stared and stared and stared.
+I could feel Potter's gaze roaming my face, scrutinizing me for any sign of weakness.
+I held my breath, not daring to make a sound, and the dark kitchen was quiet for a moment as Potter stared and stared and stared.

 Then, he shook his head and stepped aside.
 “Fine,” he said with that same stinging brand of skepticism he had always reserved just for me.